sdias/win-10-virtual-desktop-enhancer/docs/settings.md

 To create a shortcut you need to specify a  _modifier key combination_ representing the action and an _identifier key_ representing the context.

-A _modifier key combination_ must be composed of one ore more keys chosen from these: `Ctrl`, `Shift`, `Alt`, `Win`, while an _identifier key_ can be any single key (you can find a list with the name of the special keys like the arrows, backspace, caps lock and so on [here](https://autohotkey.com/docs/KeyList.htm#Keyboard)).
+A _modifier key combination_ must be composed of one ore more keys chosen from this list: `Ctrl`, `Shift`, `Alt`, `Win`, while an _identifier key_ can be any single key except those used as _modifiers_ (you can find a list with the names of special keys like the arrows, backspace, caps lock and so on [here](https://autohotkey.com/docs/KeyList.htm#Keyboard)).

 For example: if you want to set up a keyboard shortcut to be able to switch to the next desktop, you need to set up the modifier keys for "switch to another desktop" (for example, `Ctrl, Win`), and also set up the identifier key for "next desktop" (for example, `Right`).
 Now pressing `Ctrl + Win + Right arrow` will switch to the next desktop.

 The following actions are not executed in the context of a virtual desktop and therefore are defined directly by a _key combination_:

 - Open the desktop manager
 - Pin the currently visible window, which makes it visible in all of the virtual desktops
 - Unpin the currently visible window